mercymurigi27/insuarance/README.md

 # How to Install
  ### For the system to run one will need a
-smartphone/laptop/desktop
+smartphone/laptop/desktop,

-access to internet
+access to internet,

-an updated IOS
+an updated IOS,
+git
  ### The system is accessed by downloading it from the internet and following the propmts to install.